RoboCop Versus The Terminator: Development

 RoboCop Versus The Terminator began as a four-part comic book series also titled RoboCop Versus The Terminator in 1992.
 Virgin Games secured a license for a video game based on the comic but were unable to use the comics plot elements.
 The team began developing it in-house at the same time as they were developing Disney's Aladdin.
 Botti said the license for the title cost $2 million.

 The lead designer and coder on the game was John Botti.
 Tim Wiliams who worked alongside him, stated that "At the time, I seem to remember there were more high-profile games at Virgin, like Aladdin, so there was a feeling that [RoboCop Versus The Terminator] was the ugly stepchild when I joined the team.
 But I was absolutely thrilled to get my own game to design for."
 Williams and Botti began staying up at night playing Contra III: The Alien Wars, one of their favourite games, to find what made its gameplay addictive.
 The two concluded that the "vectored bullets" was key and included it as a core mechanic in RoboCop Versus the Terminator.
 To save time during development, the game uses Dave Perry's Mega Drive engine which was recently used in games Cool Spot and Global Gladiators.
 Botti stated he has his own tools from previous projects, but Perry's engine "was clean, and it has been used on other Genesis games.
 I enhanced it, making a linked-list sprite object that allowed these huge monster bosses at the end of some levels."

 The game featured more gore and violence than most games for the Genesis at the time.
-Gotti recalled that "We were all like 22 years old, and we wanted as much gore and blood as possible!"
+Botti recalled that "We were all like 22 years old, and we wanted as much gore and blood as possible!"